anhvir/c207/README.md

 c207 Week 02:
 =======
-  * `fibonacci.c` : A good skeleton for Question 2 of the Lab (or just L2 for short).
+  * `fibonacci.c` : A skeleton for Question 2 of the Lab (or just L2 for short).
 Download it and use it at a starting point for L2.
 It probably helps to save some of your time.
 Perhaps, you can also learn or recall something.
   * `birthday.data.txt` : A sample data file, in CVS format, for L4.
 Note you should combine L3 and L4 into one single program.
 If you are not sure how to read the data in `birthday.data.txt`, you can have a look at the next file.
   * `readBirthday.c` : A small and simple program that reads and prints out the content of birthday.data.txt.